Gisele Bundchen Posts Heartwarming Photo Of Mom & Five Sisters For International Women’s Day

 Como é bom estar contigo mãezinha.
 Resgatar um pouco da minha essência, das minhas origens, da minha conexão com a natureza.
 Obrigada @voguebrasil por topar fazer a Vogue Raízes, foi muito especial. ????????✨It feels so good to be with you Mom.
 To reconnect with my essence, my origins, to nature.
 Thank you @voguebrasil for doing the Vogue Roots, it was so special.

-Gisele’s famous husband, superstar quarterback Tom Brady also wrote a touching tribute to her and the other women in his life on Instagram for International Women’s Day.
-In the post, which currently has over 1000,000 likes on Instagram, Brady says that he’s “lucky” to be surrounded by their love and support.
+Gisele’s famous husband, superstar quarterback Tom Brady, also wrote a touching tribute to her and the other women in his life on Instagram for International Women’s Day.
+In the post, which currently has over 100,000 likes on Instagram, Brady says that he’s “lucky” to be surrounded by their love and support.